Jodu555/MySQLWrapper/README.md

   * Update Database Entrys
   * Delete Database Entrys
   * Helps you on handling with timestamps
+  * Provides a full in memory Caching-System
-  * Provides an set of callbacks to may log the infos
+  * Provides a set of callbacks to may log the infos

 ## Usage